Quantisation of derived Lagrangians: A ``Fukaya category'' for algebraic Lagrangians

 \section{A ``Fukaya category'' for algebraic Lagrangians}

 In \cite[\S 5.3]{BehrendFantechiIntersections}, Behrend and Fantechi discussed the construction of a dg category whose objects are local systems on Lagrangian submanifolds of a complex symplectic variety.
 An extensive survey of related results is given in \cite[Remark 6.15]{BBDJS}, where Joyce et al. discuss possible approaches to constructing such a ``Fukaya category'' with complexes of vanishing cycles as morphisms.

+One related construction not mentioned there is the $2$-category $\ddot{L}(T^{\vee}U)$ of \cite[\S 4]{KapustinRozansky3DTFT2}, which depends only on the holomorphic symplectic structure of the cotangent bundle $T^{\vee}U$.
+The $1$-categories of morphisms are given by matrix factorisation categories, so applying periodic cyclic homology as in \cite[Theorem 1.3]{efimovHCMF} would turn the $2$-category into a $\Z/2$-graded dg category over $\Cx((\hbar))$ with complexes of vanishing cycles as morphisms.
+It also follows from \cite[Theorem 1.4]{efimovHCMF} that applying negative cyclic homology would give a $\Cx\brh$ form of this category resembling a $\Z/2$-graded version of a part of our dg category $\cF$ in Definition \ref{fukayadef} below.

-On a complex symplectic manifold, Kashiwara and Schapira give a likely candidate for this category for smooth Lagrangians in \cite{kashiwaraschapira}, as the derived category of simple holonomic DQ modules for a DQ algebroid quantisation of the sheaf of analytic functions, and it is this approach which generalises naturally in our setting.
+As described in \cite{joyceFukaya}, upgrading complexes of vanishing cycles to form a dg category presents a serious challenge, but on a complex symplectic manifold, \cite[Remark 6.15]{BBDJS} explains that a likely candidate for the subcategory of smooth Lagrangians is given by the derived category of simple holonomic DQ modules for a DQ algebroid quantisation of the sheaf of analytic functions, by combining the results of Kashiwara and Schapira \cite{kashiwaraschapira} (cf. \cite[\S 3.3]{schapiraMicrolocalSurvey}) with \cite{DAgnoloSchapira}.
+It is this approach which generalises naturally in our setting.